RachieCodes/Lisp/README.md

 # Lisp
 Programing Language Class Homework about using LISP functions.

-Some Basic Functions used in LISP:
+Some Basic Functions used in the Code:
 - Addition
 - Multiplication
 - Finding the length of the a list